morganthomas/winning-arguments/winning-arguments.md

 The axiom of regularity is true in the von Neumann universe.
 The axiom of regularity is not usually necessary for doing math.
 [Wikipedia has a lot of interesting discussion about the axiom](https://en.wikipedia.org/wiki/Axiom_of_regularity), covering assorted implications it has.
 Nothing we do will depend on the axiom of regularity; I have introduced it only because it is one of the axioms of ZFC.

-After the axiom of extensionality and the axiom of regularity comes an infinite series of axioms, stating for every statement *P* of first-order logic (in the vocabulary of ZFC) that for any set *A*, there exists the set of elements of *A* of which *P* is true.
+After the axiom of extensionality and the axiom of regularity comes an infinite series of axioms, stating for every statement *P* of first-order logic (in the vocabulary of ZFC) that for every set *A*, there exists the set of elements of *A* of which *P* is true.
 Each statement of first-order logic (in the vocabulary of ZFC) generates one instance of the axiom schema of specification stating the same.

 3. **Axiom schema of specification.** Let *P* be a statement of first-order logic in the vocabulary of ZFC, which does not contain any free occurrences of the variables name *y*.
 Then the following is an axiom of ZFC: (for all *z*, (for some *y*, (for all *x*, ((*x* in *y*) iff ((*x* in *z*) and *P*))))).

+The axiom schema of specification can be compared to the axiom schema of comprehension.
+The axiom schema of comprehension is not part of ZFC.
+It states, for every statement *P*, that there exists the set of objects of which *P* is true.
+The axiom schema of comprehension leads to logical contradictions.
+For example, it leads to [Russell's paradox](https://plato.stanford.edu/entries/russell-paradox/), the paradox concerning whether or not the set of all sets that are not members of themselves is a member of itself.